First televised sentencing to make legal history at Old Bailey

 The footage will be broadcast on news channels and made available online through Sky News, BBC, ITN and the PA news agency.

+The first televised sentencing is to take place at the Old Bailey.

+Judge Sarah Munro QC will make legal history on Thursday as she passes sentence on Ben Oliver for the manslaughter of his grandfather.

-The move to allow cameras in the Crown Court follows a change in the law in 2020, but implementation was delayed in the pandemic.
+The move to allow cameras in the crown court follows a change in the law in 2020 but implementation was delayed due to the pandemic.

 It will open up some of the most high-profile courts and allow the public to see and hear judges explain the reasoning behind their sentences.

-Only the judge will be filmed during any sentencing to protect the privacy of victims, witnesses and jurors.
+Only the judge will be filmed to protect the privacy of victims, witnesses and jurors.

 “The public will now be able to see justice handed down, helping them understand better the complex decisions judges make.”